 Planning Monitoring

 Review Reporting Performance assessment

-Submits priorities and objectives of the Integrated Development Plan to Council for approval.
-Submits the PMS framework for approval.
+framework for approval.
 Approves the Service Delivery and Budget Implementatio n Plans.
 Enters into a performance agreement with the Municipal manager on behalf of Council.
 Assigns the responsibility for the management of the PMS to the Municipal Manager.
-Tables the budget and SDBIP to Council for approval.
-Proposes to Council, the annual review programme of the IDP, including the review of key performanc e indicators and performanc e targets.
-Proposes changes to the priorities, objectives, key performanc e indicators and performanc e targets of the municipality .
-Quarterly evaluates the performanc e of the municipality against adopted KPIs and targets.
-Quarterly reviews the performanc e of department Receives monthly budget statement.
-Receives performance reports quarterly from the internal auditor.
-Receives performance reports twice a year from the Audit Committee.
+Tables the budget and SDBIP to Council for approval. e indicators and performanc e targets.
+Proposes changes to the priorities, objectives, key performanc e indicators and performanc e targets of the municipality Quarterly evaluates the performanc e of the municipality against adopted KPIs and targets.
+Quarterly reviews the performanc e of department s to improve the economy, efficiency and effectivenes s of the municipality Quarterly and annually evaluates reports twice a year from the Audit Committee.
 Receives monthly and quarterly reports from the Municipal Manager on the performance of Strategic Managers and the rest of the staff.
 Report to council on the mid-term review and the annual report on the performance of the municipality.
-Reports to Council on the recommendation s for the improvement Submits the municipal annual audit plan and any substantial changes to council for approval.
-Approves the implementation of the recommendation s of the internal auditor with regard to both improvement in the performance of the municipality or improvement of the performance management system itself.
+Reports to Council on the recommendation s for the improvement recommendation s of the internal auditor with regard to both improvement in the performance of the municipality or improvement of the performance management system itself.
 Receives performance audit report(s) from the Auditor General and makes recommendation s to Council.